Skip to content

 image.png

-Step 3: Connect to the Server Using a Terminal
+Step 3: Connect to the Server via Terminal

-If you already know how to connect to the terminal or have other SSH terminals such as Xshell, you can skip this step and go directly to the next section.
+If you already know how to connect to a terminal, or have Xshell or other SSH terminals, you can skip this step and go directly to the next.

 On the product information page, find Xterm.js Console and click it.
-Then follow the instructions in the figure below:
+Then, follow the steps shown below:

 image.png